-In accordance with the Missing from Out-of Home Care Requirements memo (dated June 5th, 2023- https://dcf.wisconsin.gov/files/cwportal/policy/pdf/memos/2023-14.pdf) there are critical steps that must be taken if a youth enters missing from care status while placed in an RCC or QRTP.
+In accordance with the Missing from Out-of-Home Care Requirements memo (dated June 5th, 2023- https://dcf.wisconsin.gov/files/cwportal/policy/pdf/memos/2023-14.pdf) there are critical steps that must be taken if a youth enters missing from care status while placed in an RCC or QRTP.
 When a youth goes missing from care, it is the responsibility of the Contractor to file a missing person's police report within 12-24 hours (timeframe dependent upon vulnerability of the child).
 If the youth is critically missing (i.e., cognitive delayed, medically impaired) this should be reported to the nearest police district immediately.
 If the youth is a victim of sex trafficking, this information must also be shared with the police.

 The Contractor must reach out to Contracted Case Management Team via email immediately, to share information about the youth's missing status.
 The Contractor shall also provide information to the parent(s)/guardian(s) about the youth's status at this time.
+If DMCPS is the guardian of the child, notification to the Contracted Case Management Team is sufficient.